 is used in the serial IO modules described below to write out properties of buses or branches to standard output.
-The character buffer "string" contains a formatted line of text representing the properties of the bus or branch that is written to standard output, the variable "bufsize" gives the number of characters that "string" can hold, and the variable "signal" can be used to control what data is written out and the return value is true if the bus or branch is writing out data and false otherwise.
+The character buffer "string" contains a formatted line of text representing the properties of the bus or branch that is written to standard output, the variable "bufsize" gives the number of characters that "string" can hold, and the variable "signal" can be used to control what data is written out.
+The return value is true if the bus or branch is writing out data and false otherwise.
 For example, if the application is writing out the properties of all buses with generators, then the signal "generator" might be passed to this subroutine.
 If a bus has generators, then a string is copied into the buffer "string" and the function returns true, otherwise it returns false.
 The buffer "string" is allocated by the calling program.
 The variable "bufsize" is provided so that the bus or branch can determine if it is overwriting the buffer.
 Returning to the generator example, if this call returns a separate line for each generator, then it is possible that a bus with too many generators might exceed the buffer size.
 This could be detected by the implementation if the buffer size is known.
+More information on how this function is used can be found in the discussion of the serial IO modules.